WebDevStudios/constant-contact-woocommerce/README.txt

 == Description ==

-Constant Contact is built to simplify the complex and confusing task of marketing your idea, even if you’re a beginner.
+Constant Contact is built to simplify the complex and confusing task of marketing your idea, even if you're a beginner.
 And our award-winning team of marketing advisors is there for every customer, every step of the way, offering live, real-time marketing advice on the phone or online anytime you get stuck.
-Whether it’s creating great-looking email marketing campaigns, building an awesome website with ease, creating a beautiful logo for your brand, running Google Ads to get more website traffic, or finding new customers on social media, we’ve got all the tools, features, and expert guidance you need to help you succeed - all in one place.
+Whether it's creating great-looking email marketing campaigns, building an awesome website with ease, creating a beautiful logo for your brand, running Google Ads to get more website traffic, or finding new customers on social media, we've got all the tools, features, and expert guidance you need to help you succeed - all in one place.

-**Unleash the power of your business — and drive more revenue — by integrating Constant Contact with WooCommerce today.**
+**Unleash the power of your business - and drive more revenue - by integrating Constant Contact with WooCommerce today.**

 https://youtu.be/YXWxySMcCsE